HP Pavilion Desktop PCs support

 The Bluetooth icon may display in the system tray even if the computer does not have a Bluetooth device.
 The product specification documents that came with the computer specify if your computer does or does not have a Bluetooth device.

 This document only applies to HP computers that have installed:

-- Service Pack 2 or Service Pack 3, and
+- Windows XP Service Pack 2 or greater.

 - HP Bluetooth drivers.